 Input field Description ТҮРЕ Data type of the signal, selection differs depending on the type of asset connection SIGNAL Name of the signal, free input ACTIVE Selection whether or not the signal should be actively detected DATA LAKE Selection whether or not the signal should be stored in the DATA LAKE Option is only available if the Data Lake function is enabled.
-Parameter Description
+Parameter Description Addressing Address, input options depending on TYPE Unit & Scaling Unit: selection from drop-down menu riangle Once created, signals can no longer be changed.

-Input field Description Addressing Address, input options depending on TYPE Unit & Scaling Unit: selection from drop-down menu Scale factor: Factor by which a value is multiplied in order to interpret it correctly within its reference system Scale offset: Offset that must be taken into account when Additional information interpreting values Tags: keywords with which the signal is enriched Description: Free input
+Input field Description Scale factor: Factor by which a value is multiplied in order to interpret it correctly within its reference system Scale offset: Offset that must be taken into account when interpreting values Additional information Tags: keywords with which the signal is enriched Description: Free input